 The following damages are also included:

-• Accidental or sudden bulging, burning, cracking, or tearing of the automatic fire protection, air conditioning, or hot water or steam heating system.
+• Accidental or sudden bulging, burning, cracking, or tearing of the automatic fire protection, air conditioning, hot water, or steam heating system.

 • Freezing of a household appliance, fire protection, air conditioning, heating, or plumbing system.